Modeling Tree Diameter Growth

 By following the feedback from posterior retrodictive checks and leveraging our domain expertise we have been able to iteratively increase the sophistication of our model, building up to a reasonably accurate approximation of the true data generating process.

-That said there are some lingerin issues with our last model and many possible extensions that could bring us closer to answering some of our scientific questions.
+That said there are some lingering issues with our last model and many possible extensions that could bring us closer to answering some of our scientific questions.
 In other words there are still many more steps that we could take to improve the analysis.

 One immediate next step would be to follow up on the sampler diagnostics.
 We could for example increase the maximum tree depth in Stan to allow for more expensive, but more effective, Markov chain Monte Carlo computation.
 At the same time we could work on incorporating our domain expertise into a more informative prior model that might reduce the posterior uncertainties, and hence the computational difficulty in exploring those uncertainties.